 After you add a new row, you need to add a new page element where you’ll paste the integration code.
 Hover over your newly added row, and click the Add New Element button in the middle of the row.

 When you click this button, ClickFunnels will show you all the different types of elements that you can add on the right side of the editor.
 Scroll down to the bottom, where you’ll find the Custom JS/HTML element.

 You can either click this element or drag and drop it into the indicated area on your page.
 When done successfully, you'll see something along these lines:

 Before you click the button, open a new tab in your browser and log in to your DropInBlog account (without closing ClickFunnels or its page editor).
 Clicking the Code & Layout option in the navigation bar will take you to the DropInBlog page with the integration code:

 You can see the integration code in the image above, but here it is one more time:

-All those X’s in the second line of the code from Step 1 is where you’ll see your unique DropInBlog ID.
+All those X’s in the code from Step 1 is where you’ll see your unique DropInBlog ID.
 It’s a mixture of letters and numerals, and it’s used to differentiate your DropInBlog account from all the others.

 On the first save, ClickFunnels will ask you to fill in some SEO metadata.
 We entered some of the required information, and this is what it looks like: